luissantos/gameofthree/README.md

 # Testing and quality assurance

 The test suite covers the most relevant parts of the code base.
-Some parts of the codebase such as the Server boostrapping and configuration don't benefit form unit testing.
-Instead integration tests would be more suitable.
+Some parts of the codebase such as the network connection boostrapping and configuratin don't benefit form unit testing and integration tests are used instead.
-The supplied test client can be used as an integration test suite to validate that the server is working as expected.

 ## How to run the test suit
     ./gradlew test jacocoTestReport

 # Future improvements

 * Handle misbehaved clients.
 The current implementation doesn't care if the message was delivered and doesn't deal with slow clients.
 A misbehaved client could cause the system to run out of memory
 * Improve client unit tests
+* Improve integration tests

 # Testing the game